 First and foremost, management must take on the behaviour of servant leadership.
 This means to that their primary responsibility is to be there for the team and the individuals around them, help them understand what’s working, help fix things that aren’t.

-As we discussed before, self organising is not binary, and while we work across the decision making scale management needs to aim to work in the corresponding way.
+As we discussed before, self organising is not binary.
+While we work across the decision making scale management needs to aim to work in the corresponding way.
 If the org is not very self organising, management likely needs to be a lot more hands on:

 - In this first mentoring phase, leaders will help teams understand the options and pros and cons to each.
 They will strongly influence the outcomes here.
 For example, one thing a mentor might talk about is the different types of decision making methods (consensus, consulting, informing) and might help a team work out which to use.